Bone Biology and the Haversian Baseline

 The result of this process over decades is that the cortical bone of the femoral diaphysis, for example, becomes progressively denser with secondary osteons.
 By age 20, primary bone has been largely replaced by secondary Haversian bone in weight-bearing diaphyses.
 By age 40, the number of osteons continues to increase as remodeling continues; by age 70, the cortex may be almost entirely composed of secondary osteons and their remnants (interstitial lamellae).
 This progressive replacement is the biological basis of the Kerley 1965 histological age estimation method.

-Kerley's original 1965 paper (published in the American Journal of Forensic Medicine and Pathology) described counting four microstructural features in 100x-magnification ground sections of human femur, tibia, and fibula at specific anatomical locations: the number of secondary osteons, the number of osteon fragments (interstitial lamella remnants), the percentage of circumferential lamellar bone, and the number of non-Haversian canals per unit area.
+Kerley's original 1965 paper (published in the American Journal of Physical Anthropology) described counting four microstructural features in 100x-magnification ground sections of human femur, tibia, and fibula at specific anatomical locations: the number of secondary osteons, the number of osteon fragments (interstitial lamella remnants), the percentage of circumferential lamellar bone, and the number of non-Haversian canals per unit area.
 Regression equations derived from these counts against documented age at death gave an age estimate with a standard error of approximately plus or minus eight years on the femur.
 Subsequent revisions by Ahlqvist and Damsten (1969), Stout and Paine (1992), and Crowder and Stout (2012) have refined the sampling protocols and the statistical methods but the fundamental principle remains: osteon count increases with age, interstitial lamellar area decreases.

 Wolff's law (Julius Wolff, 1892) states that bone tissue is deposited and resorbed in response to the mechanical loads placed upon it.
 Trabecular bone architecture follows principal stress trajectories, and cortical bone thickness in long bones reflects habitual loading history.
 In a forensic context, Wolff's law has two practical implications.
 First, asymmetric cortical thickening in arm bones may reflect occupational or habitual activity, providing a biological-profile detail that contextualises other findings.
 Second, pathological deformities (osteoporotic collapse, healed fractures with abnormal callus) reflect past loading history and may assist personal identification through comparative radiography.
+How those same deformities are distinguished from postmortem pseudopathology is covered in the pseudopathology vs pathology vs taphonomy topic.

 The standard preparation for forensic cortical bone histology begins with cross-sectional sampling at a standardised anatomical location.
 For Kerley-based age estimation on the femur, the standard section is taken at the midshaft (50 per cent of femoral length), from the anterior cortex.
 The bone is dehydrated through graded alcohols, embedded in polymethylmethacrylate (PMMA) or cleared and defatted, then cut with a low-speed diamond saw or ground to a section thickness of 80-100 micrometres.
 Ground sections are mounted on glass slides and examined under transmitted polarised light; osteons are clearly delineated under polarised light by the birefringence of their lamellar collagen.